unibo-dtm-se-2324-AggFinData/report/sections/03-design/index.md

 # Design

-This section describes the strategies used to meet the requirements for the analysis.
-The design brings a clean separation of responsibilities, and keep the deployment simple.
+This section is for the strategies for requirements necessary for analysis.
+In this design, there is a clean separation of responsibilities.
 It is guided by layered architectural and Domain-Driven Design (DDD) for structure and scalability.

 ---